harpreetpb61/Induction-Program/README.md

 ### **4. Peer - 2 - Peer Lecture**
 Meanwhile, Peer-to-Peer sessions and interactive classes by senior students and faculty ran in parallel, making learning collaborative and engaging.The senior students guided us.The taught us the basic of c++.
 This helped us alot.🤝📘

+#### _The induction day filled us with motivation, blessings, and pride.
+I am excited to begin my journey at GNDEC and make the most of every opportunity here_